A Seminar: Myofascial Release for your Ribs

 Myofascial release is a manual theray that a client can request, or a therapist can utilize, that differs from deep tissue, trigger point or Swedish massage.
 It is a highly specialized stretching & deep, manual therapy technique used by massage therapists to treat patients with a variety of soft-tissue problems.

-Myofascial Release Technique: Bucket Handle Release
+How to Massage Intercostal Muscles with this Myofascial Release Technique: Bucket Handle Release

 The bucket handle release technique focuses on each and every rib.
 It is an active release technique where the client’s rib movement during breath facilitates the release.
 This work helps to release the bound connective tissue, or scar tissue, which can prevent movement of the ribs.
 This myofascial release technique helps to create ease of movement throughout the rib cage.